 On July 7, 2016, the Company staked 2 claims totaling 57 hectares in Upper Ross Lake, Northwest Territories.
 The Company decided to strategically focus on its other lithium assets and the Property has since lapsed.
 During the year ended March 31, 2020, the Company recognized impairment loss of \$18,592 relating to this property bringing down the net book value of this property to \$Nil.

-Notes to the Interim Condensed Consolidated Financial Statements For the Nine Months Ended December 31, 2020
+Notes to the Consolidated Financial Statements As at and for the years ended March 31, 2021 and 2020

 7.4 Golden Silica Property (formerly referred to as "ZimFrac" or "Golden Frac Sand")